gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/marketplace.md

 }
 ```

-The user who made the offer can also withdraw his tokens:
+The user who made the offer can also withdraw their tokens:

 ```rust title="nft-marketplace/io/src/lib.rs"
 /// Withdraws tokens.